gritzko/replicated.cc/index.md

 - **Efficiency**.
 RON data is optimized to make metadata overhead bearable.
         An op is a very fine-grained unit of change.
         Thus, RON has to optimize per-op metadata overhead in numerous ways.
-        Above, both op ids and references are skipped if they go incrementally.
+        Above, op ids are skipped if they go incrementally.
+        References are skipped if they point to the previous op (an op chain is a convenient default).
         For example, the op at line #2 mentions neither its own id (the first plus 1) nor its reference (the first op).
         The binary variant of RON employs more sophisticated metadata compression techniques.

-RON is an answer to the new reality: swarms of mobile devices communicating over unreliable wireless networks in an untrusted environment.
+RON is designed for swarms of mobile devices communicating over unreliable wireless networks in an untrusted environment.

 For more in-depth reading, please see: